 Know your area.
-You do not need to be an expert, but you need to demonstrate your knowledge and focus on the business area for which you have applied.
-You should research general information about the firm, gain an understanding of the markets in which we operate and have a more detailed knowledge of your chosen business area.
+You do not need to be an expert, but you need to demonstrate a degree of knowledge and focus on the business area for which you have applied.
+You should know about the firm in general, have a basic understanding of the markets in which we operate and have a more detailed understanding of your chosen business area.
 Asking insightful questions is a great way to begin a good conversation and promote dialogue.

 Relax and be yourself.
-If you’re properly prepared, you have no reason to be nervous.
+If you’re properly prepared , you have no reason to be nervous.
 Think of the interview as a focused conversation.
-There is no need to put on an act or impress by exaggerating.
+There is no need to put on an act or try overly hard to impress.

 Be open and honest.
-We want to know about your ideas, interests and experiences, so that we can discover what you have learned from them.
-We want to know more about your thought processes and how you resolve issues and address problems.
-Who you are is important to us, so tell us.
+We want to know about your ideas.
+We are also curious about your interests and experiences, and what you have learned from them.
+We want to know more about your thought processes, in particular how you resolve issues and address problems.
+Who you are is important to us, so let us know.

 Listen and think.
 Listen carefully to the question, and think about what the interviewer is really asking.
-Take your time; you do not have to answer immediately.
-Repeating or rephrasing the question or asking for clarification can be a good way of composing your thoughts and preparing your answer.
+Do not be afraid to take your time when answering.
+Repeating or rephrasing the question or asking for clarification can be a good way to help you compose your thoughts.

 Open up.
 Don’t limit your answers.
-Open questions give you the chance to express yourself, so be thorough and give appropriate examples in your responses.
+Open-ended questions give you the chance to express yourself, so be thorough and give appropriate examples in your responses.

 Be direct.
-On the other hand, try not to be long-winded in answering a very specific question.
+On the other hand, try not to be long-winded in answering specific questions.
 Brevity can be a virtue, especially when time is a factor, so get to the point as quickly as you can.